rcemper/ZPM-cache/README.md

 There is a fast and a detailed variant:

 __Fast install:__
-- load and compile Installer.xml from cloned repositora and your done
+- load and compile cacheInstaller.xml from cloned repository and you are done

 __Detailed install:__
 - from Terminal run this steps: